opportunity-hack/evs/docs/deployment.md

 This sql script will create instructor, admin, and necessary volunteer user roles, as well as an initial admin user with the username "admin" and a hardcoded password `au1pui2OBjJdTzGS5c0F`.
-At this point, you should create a user of your own, use this default admin account to give your new user account admin rights through the UI, and then delete the default admin account.
+It will also create a default signup secret with the value of "horses are cool" At this point, you should create a user of your own, use this default admin account to give your new user account admin rights through the UI, and then delete the default admin account.